 - Stainless Steel Crowns - These are silver crowns that are used for back teeth (molars).
-These restorations have been used in Pediatric Dentistry for many years and are a very effective type of restoration.
-Occasionally stainless steel crowns will be indicated for permanent teeth that have a developmental condition called enamel dysplasia.
+These restorations have been used in pediatric dentistry for many years and are a very effective type of restoration.
+Occasionally, stainless steel crowns will be indicated for permanent teeth that have a developmental condition called enamel dysplasia.

 When decay has spread into the nerve of the tooth, the pulp can become infected, resulting in pain, swelling, and tooth sensitivity.
 Your child may be unable to see any visible problems in the beginning, but these symptoms will serve as a sign that you need to get them in to see us as soon as possible.
-To prevent the infection from worsening or causing the tooth to become loose, a procedure called a pulpotomy or pulpectomy can be performed to save the tooth.
+To prevent the infection from worsening or causing the tooth to become loose, a procedure called a pulpotomy or pulpectomy can be performed to save the tooth from extraction.
 This involves removing all or part of the nerve (pulp) of a tooth, then placing a medicament and filling in the pulp space.
 If necessary, Dr. Benzley will place a dental crown over the tooth for added protection.

 Teeth that have severe decay, have been damaged from trauma, or have become necrotic may require extraction.
-Occasionally baby teeth will not fall out naturally and also need to be extracted to prevent eruption of the permanent teeth.
+Occasionally, baby teeth will not fall out naturally and also need to be extracted to prevent an eruption of the permanent teeth.
 Extraction of permanent teeth may also be performed in conjunction with orthodontic treatment if necessary.
 No matter the reason for tooth extraction, you can trust that Dr. Benzley will only recommend such a procedure if it’s absolutely necessary, as the goal is to help your child keep their natural teeth as long as possible.